AntonioC823/Timestamp-Microservice/README.md

 B. To programmatically REQUEST data from the microservice: A program connects to it using ZeroMQ.
 It sends a message in JSON format that includes the required information:

--app_name: Name of the application making the request
+- app_name: Name of the application making the request
--user_id: Unique identifier for the user
+- user_id: Unique identifier for the user
--timestamp_format: Desired format of the generated timestamp
+- timestamp_format: Desired format of the generated timestamp

 Supported timestamp formats: